February 17, 2025

 3. (65:30: verbs + to (prep)) We have a space allocated for our car in the apartment building carpark.

-4. (68:30: verbs + to (prep)) Will you promise to help me with my homework?
+4. (67:30: verbs + to (prep)) Would you like to go with me shopping today?

 5. (70:30: verbs + to (prep)) Peter really enjoys playing soccer.